3 Types of Policy Management Systems, and Their Problems

 Your policy management system could be costing you money, and a lot of it.

-- Common challenges of not having a policy management system
+- The paper-based policy management system

-- Pros and cons of a mixed media system
+- The mixed media policy management system

 A policy management system is an organized method for, you guessed it, managing policies.
 There are many pieces to successful policy management, but a system connects those pieces together to create a unified whole.

 In the absence of a single, unified system, policy management can resemble the Wild West more than an organized process.
 Sound familiar?